MEA-Watsonx-bootcamp-IBM/ICP-Bootcamp/README.md

 > CMR is in the restricted list.
 Nationality is checked first so it fires before the expiry check.
 ---

-### Scenario 4 — No Flight Ticket ❌

-Use any documents.
-When asked about a flight ticket, answer **No**.

-**Expected:** Agent stops immediately with mandatory requirement message.

----

-### Scenario 5 — Invalid Address ❌

-Use any documents.
-When asked for accommodation, give a location outside the UAE (e.g. "London").

-**Expected:** Agent stops — address must be within the 7 UAE Emirates.

 ## Key Concepts